plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 6. Update add-on information
 ----------------------------

-Add the following entries of the classifiers list in setup.py:
+Add the following three entries of the classifiers list in setup.py:

 .. code-block:: python